jheinnic/consequent/README.md

 #### create( actorType )
 Creates an eventStore instance for a specific type of actor.

+#### findEvents( criteria, lastEventId ) OPTIONAL
+Retrieve events based on a set of criteria.
+When not implementing this call, the event store should resolve this to a rejected promise explaining that this is not or cannot be implemented.

 #### getEventsFor( actorId, lastEventId )
 Retrieve events for the `actorId` that occurred since the `lastEventId`.

+#### getEventsByIndex( indexName, indexValue, lastEventId ) OPTIONAL
+Retrieve events based on a previously established index value for the event.
+When not implementing this call, the event store should resolve this to a rejected promise explaining that this is not or cannot be implemented.

 #### getEventPackFor( actorId, vectorClock )
 Fetch and unpack events that were stored when the snapshot identified by `actorId` and `vectorClock` was created.